Markieautarkie/Markieautarkie/README.md

 </div>

 ## :spiral_notepad: About Me :
-- 🔭 I'm currently working on a custom path tracer and a game about office chair racing and...
+- 🔭 I'm currently working on a custom path tracer and a game about office chair racing with...
 Staplers.
 - 🌱 I'm currently learning more about Machine Learning and Natural Language Processing.
 - 🎮 I tend to like playing games as much as I like designing them!
 - 💬 Ask me about crocodiles.
 No seriously, I love those darn things.
 But I get stoked to talk about my projects and prototypes as well!